-Field User input Library Name Enter a name of from 1 to 32 alphanumeric characters.
-Number of Drives Enter the number of drives (from 1 to 98 (see Note).
-The number of drives to be created will correspond to the number of data streams that will write to a library. (i) Note: The maximum number of drives supported by a DD VTL depends on the number of CPU cores and the amount of memory installed (both RAM and NVRAM, if applicable) on a DD system.
-Drive Model Select the desired model from the drop-down list: • IBM-LTO-1 • IBM-LTO-2 • IBM-LTO-3 • IBM-LTO-4 • IBM-LTO-5 (default) HP-LTO-3 HP-LTO-4 Do not mix drive types, or media types, in the same library.
+Field User input

+Library Name Enter a name of from 1 to 32 alphanumeric characters.

+Number of Drives (i) Note: The maximum number of drives supported by a DD VTL depends on the number of CPU cores and the amount of memory installed (both RAM and NVRAM, if applicable) on a DD system.

+Enter the number of drives from 1 to 98.
+The number of drives to be created will correspond to the number of data streams that will write to a library.

+Drive Model Select the desired model from the drop-down list:

+• IBM-LTO-1

+• IBM-LTO-2

+• IBM-LTO-3

+• IBM-LTO-4

+• IBM-LTO-5 (default)

+HP-LTO-3

+HP-LTO-4

+Do not mix drive types, or media types, in the same library.
 This can cause unexpected results and/or errors in the backup operation.

 Number of Slots Enter the number of slots in the library.
-Here are some things to consider: The number of slots must be equal to or greater than the number of drives.
-You can have up to 32,000 slots per individual library You can have up to 64,000 slots per system.
-Try to have enough slots so tapes remain in the DD VTL and never need to be exported to a vault - to avoid reconfiguring the DD VTL and to ease management overhead.
-Consider any applications that are licensed by the number of slots.
-As an example, for a standard 100-GB cartridge on a DD580, you might configure 5000 slots.
-This would be enough to hold up tp 500 TB (assuming reasonably compressible data).
-Number of CAPs (Optional) Enter the number of cartridge access ports (CAPs).
-You can have up to 100 CAPs per library.
-You can have up to 1000 CAPs per system.
-Check your particular backup software application documentation on the Online Support Site for guidance.
-Changer Model Name Select the desired model from the drop-down list: L180 (default)
+Here are some things to consider:

+The number of slots must be equal to or greater than the number of drives.

+You can have up to 32,000 slots per individual library

+You can have up to 64,000 slots per system.